VikSil/SingleScan/README.md

 # SingleScan mobile app

 If you happen to have books or DVDs that you no longer need, several UK retailers will buy your pre-owned items.
 Each retailer has their own mobile app that you use to can scan the book's barcode and find out what price they offer.
-If you wanted to find the best offer, that would mean a lot of scanning and switching between apps to find the best offer.
+If you wanted to get the best price, that would mean a lot of scanning and switching between apps to find the best offer.

 **SingleScan is a mobile application that allows you to find the best price for reselling books with a single scan of the barcode.**